This perennial wildflower consists of

 Tachinid flies, and miscellaneous beetles.
 One bee species, Andrena

-, is a specialist pollinator (oligolege) of Senecio spp.
+gardineri, is a specialist pollinator (oligolege) of Packera spp.

 (ragworts).
 Another insect, Neacoryphus

-(Northern Metalmark), feed on the foliage of Round-Leaved Ragwort in
+(Northern Metalmark), feed on the foliage of Spoon-Leaved Ragwort in

 particular.
 The foliage of this and other ragworts is toxic to many